How to Make a Pan Pizza

 Now, you can see how this could take a lot of work.
 Kneading, aligning, folding, linking.
-That's why most pizza dough recipes takes a good 10 to 20 minutes of elbow grease or time in a stand mixer.
+That's why most pizza dough recipes take a good 10 to 20 minutes of elbow grease or time in a stand mixer.

 But there's another way.

 See, flour naturally contains enzymes that will break down large proteins into smaller ones.
 Imagine them as teeny-tiny wire cutters that cut those jumbled-up balls of wire into shorter pieces.
 The shorter the pieces are, the easier it is to untangle them, and the easier it is to then align them and link them up into a good, strong network.
 No-knead dough recipes take advantage of this fact.